 I often wonder why John wrote an embarrassing story about fellow disciple, Thomas, as a result of which Thomas has been known as 'Doubting Thomas' for two thousand years.
-I can only presume that Thomas was willing for the episode to be recorded - even though he realised the consequences, for the story makes an important point, for although we know the expression that seeing is believing, Jesus told Thomas, 'Blessed are those who have not seen and yet have believed.'
+I can only presume that Thomas was willing for the episode to be recorded, for the story makes an important point, for although we know the expression that seeing is believing, Jesus told Thomas, 'Blessed are those who have not seen and yet have believed.'
+We live in a society when our faith and particularly the resurrection is often challenged by unbelievers, so anybody can be filled with doubt in certain circumstances, but we ought never to be afraid when our faith is challenged, provided we wrestle with the issue that faces us, for questioning can actually strengthen our discipleship.

-If you think Thomas was a weak, or half-hearted follower, please remember that it was Thomas, not Peter, who urged his fellow disciples to follow Jesus to Jerusalem even if they had to die with him, for the rest of them felt such a journey was unwise, to say the least.
-Although Jesus entered Jerusalem in triumph with crowds strewing palms and clothing in his path, within a week the disciples' dreams were shattered.
-They had expected Jesus to lead a rebellion against the occupying Romans, but instead Judas betrayed the Lord in the Garden of Gethsemane, the remaining disciples fled.
-Even Peter lost his nerve after he was challenged at Caiphas' palace when he tried to find out what was happening and he denied even knowing Jesus three.
+If you think Thomas was a weak, or half-hearted follower, please remember that after Jesus raised Lazarus from the tomb at Bethany, it was Thomas, not Peter, who urged his fellow disciples to follow Jesus to Jerusalem even if they had to die with him, when the rest of them felt such a journey was unwise, to say the least.
+Although Jesus entered Jerusalem in triumph, within a week the disciples' dreams were shattered.
+They had expected Jesus to lead a rebellion against the occupying Romans, but instead

+Judas betrayed the Lord in the Garden of Gethsemane, the remaining disciples fled and even Peter lost his nerve after he was challenged at Caiphas' palace when he tried to find out what was happening, so he denied even knowing Jesus three times.

-Try to imagine the feelings of the followers in that locked room in Jerusalem: their dreams had turned to dust and ashes; The man they believed was the Messiah was crucified like a common criminal and only some of the women and John went to watch, as women and boys were deemed too unimportant to be challenged.
-Imagine the guilt the eleven felt for having let Jesus down and for being too afraid to show their face at his execution.
-Even the retelling of the death scene would have added to their trauma, so the next two days must have been a nightmare for them.
-The great adventure seemed to be at an end and they were fugitives from the Sanhedrin and the Temple Guard.
-What had begun in glory seemed to have been reduced to a shambles with the one they had thought God's anointed sent to a cursed death on a cross.
+Try to imagine the feelings of the followers in that locked room in Jerusalem: their dreams had turned to dust and ashes; the man they believed was the Messiah had been crucified like a common criminal and only some of the women and John went to watch, as women and boys were deemed too unimportant to be challenged.
+Imagine the guilt the eleven felt for having let Jesus down and for being too afraid to show their face at his crucifixion.
+Even the recounting of the death scene would have added to their trauma, so the next two days must have been a nightmare for them.
+The great adventure seemed to be over and they were fugitives from the Sanhedrin and the Temple Guard.
+What had begun in glory seemed to have been reduced to a shambles with the one they had thought God's anointed sent to a cursed death.